Joint Optimization of Multi-agent Memory System: Details of Experimental Settings

 To process the training set, we first identify the specific session within the full conversational history that contains explicit evidence relevant to each query $q$, and we define this session as the query’s targeted conversational history $\mathcal{H}$.
 We then construct $(\mathcal{H},q)$ data pairs required for generating individual MDP trajectories as the core training data.
 The position of each target session within the complete interaction history is specified in the original benchmark.
 Ground-truth evidence $\mathcal{E}_q$ for each query $q$ is extracted using the Seed-1.6 model and validated through human evaluation.
+We emphasize that $\mathcal{E}_q$ is only used for computing training rewards and is not available during inference, ensuring no information leakage.
+While obtaining $\mathcal{E}_q$ involves additional annotation effort, this cost is incurred only during training and does not affect inference-time efficiency, making it a practical and acceptable design choice.
 For evaluation, multiple distinct queries may share the same full conversational history that includes multiple sessions.
 This design enables further evaluation in complex inference scenarios where memory construction agents operate on a full conversational history with multiple sessions, while retrieval agents are activated for subsequent queries at varying frequencies.